harryhvu/snippets/pandas.md

 ```

 ### Convert strings to numbers (if col has correct data type eg not a combo of strings and numbers)
+## Can also use with 'category' to convert float to string
 `df.astype({'col_name':'float'}).dtypes`

 ### Add values across rows from specific columns and create a new column with a total